Tokimeki Memorial 4: Main characters

 The female lead of Tokimeki Memorial 4, Maki is a compassionate, cheerful, sincere, and honest person who can get along with everyone and likes to help people around her.
 Due to this, she readily volunteers to become the class representative and later on the president of the student union.
 Her favorite hobby, other than helping people, is listening to J-pop music.
 Her closest friend is Tsugumi Godo.

-Player will encounter Maki for the first time on the first day of class, as she will sit next to it.
+Player will encounter Maki for the first time on the first day of class, as she will sit next to him.
 Even if players don't date her, she will still help with a lot of things, especially with setting "special skills", which allows the player to obtain skills useful in variety of aspects.

-Maki's storyline mainly involves around her wish to become a nurse and hesitation that comes with it.
+Maki's storyline mainly revolves around her wish to become a nurse and hesitation that comes with it.